stonepros/stone/doc/releases/luminous.rst

       these exist yet).
     - ``ceph tell <daemon> help`` will now return a usage summary.
-    - ``ceph fs authorize`` creates a new client key with caps automatically set to access the given CephFS file system.
+    - ``ceph fs authorize`` creates a new client key with caps automatically set to access the given StoneFS file system.
     - The ``ceph health`` structured output (JSON or XML) no longer contains 'timechecks' section describing the time sync status.
 This information is now available via the 'ceph time-sync-status'